 04 of 06

 What is considered a vigorous plant in one garden is considered a weed in another, and that is true for the oxeye daisy, Leucanthemum vulgare.
-The oxeye is a native flower of Europe, where the spreading nature of the plants and drought tolerance make it a pasture pest.
-However, in tamer settings, the one to three foot plants are welcome for their three month long bloom time.
+The oxeye is a native flower in Europe, where the spreading nature of the plants and drought tolerance make it a pasture pest.
+However, in tamer settings, the 1- to 3-foot plants are welcome for their three -month long bloom time.
 Consider using them in a small, well-kept wildflower garden, or allow them to naturalize in your cottage garden.
 The short-lived perennials are hardy in zones 3 through 8, but they are prohibited in a dozen continental states, so check with your local county Extension office before planting.Continue to 5 of 6 below.

 05 of 06